Paws, Before You Jump To Judge

 Like he was saying: this is how I see you?”

-Piglet scooted closer, gently poking Pooh’s paw.
+Piggy scooted closer, gently poking bear’s paw.

-Pooh looked up, his round eyes a little sad.
+Bear looked up, his round eyes a little sad.

 “But why are we in such a hurry to label?